zachmort/fetch/responses.md

 ### Answer to the question: The top 5 brands by total sales among users with accounts older than six months are:
+#### Assumptions:
+- Assuming we dont want brands with null values.
+- Assuming we dont want receipts with NULL values.
+- Assuming final_sale means the final price of the order rather than the price of the item.
+- Assuming quantity cant be a decimal so rounding all decimals down to 0th place.
+- Assuming we want to remove "duplicate" receipts (receipts with the same items) and take the max or the sales prices and quantities.
 1. CVS (USD 72.00 total sales, 1 item sold)
 2. DOVE (USD 30.91 total sales, 3 items sold)
 3. TRIDENT (USD 23.36 total sales, 2 items sold)